 Students will choose the chair of their thesis committee subsequent to the successful completion of the preliminary examination and selection of a major advisor (at the end of the first year).
 The student’s major advisor cannot serve as chair of the thesis committee.
 The student together with the chair and major advisor will choose other members from the faculty of the school and at least one from outside the school who will serve on the thesis committee.

 Thesis committees must consist of at least five faculty members, and will meet with the student every six months, starting in September at the beginning of the student’s second year.
-The graduate program committee must approve the make-up of the thesis committee.
-The graduate program committee will fill vacancies as they arise or make replacements when necessary, with consideration given to student/advisor recommendations.
+The graduate program director must approve the make-up of the thesis committee.
+The graduate program director will fill vacancies as they arise or make replacements when necessary, with consideration given to student/advisor recommendations.

 Thesis committees shall evaluate the student’s progress to ensure that s/he has made satisfactory progress since the previous meeting.
 Upon calling the meeting to order, the Committee Chair will ask the student to leave the room to obtain feedback from the advisor regarding student progress.
 Upon completion, the student will be asked to return to the room and the thesis advisor will leave the room to obtain private feedback from the student regarding issues that might exist in terms of interactions with the advisor.
 It is also the responsibility of the committee chair to complete an on-line evaluation form summarizing the student’s progress.
 In case of a non-satisfactory performance, steps required to rectify the situation should be suggested in the report.

 In order to graduate, a student must satisfactorily complete the requirements described in A through H below as well as adhering to all requirements of the UCD Graduate School as defined in the Graduate Student Handbook.